Subvarieties of pointed Abelian l-groups: Declarations

-This work was supported by the Czech Science Foundation grant 25-17958J.
-This work was also financially supported by Charles University Grant Agency, project no. 101724, entitled "Exploring the foundations of reasoning for rational interaction under conditions of uncertainty", implemented at the Faculty of Arts of Charles University.
+\begin{description} \item[Ethical Approval] Not applicable. \item[Competing interests] The author declares no competing interests. \item[Authors' contributions] Not applicable. \item[Funding] This work was supported by the Czech Science Foundation grant {25-17958J}.
+This work was also financially supported by the Charles University Grant Agency, project no. 101724, entitled "Exploring the foundations of reasoning for rational interaction under conditions of uncertainty", implemented at the Faculty of Arts of Charles University. \item[Availability of data and materials] Not applicable. \end{description}